jimacoff/OFN-User-Guide---Master/advanced-features/shop-setup/customers.md

 The customers tab contains a list of all of your shop's customers.
 Here you can maintain information about your customers such as their shipping/billing address, tags, codes and their name.

-There are some other OFN tools that rely on the Customer list, including:
+There are some other Abukem tools that rely on the Customer list, including:

 * [Private shopfronts](private-shopfront.md) that are visible to approved customers only
 * [Tag rules](tags-and-tag-rules.md) which are used to control the visibility of certain things to certain customers \(incl. products, order cycles, shipping methods and payment methods\).